pcchouCR97/Understanding-Cryptography/docs/Projs/Projs_Opt/Proj_credit_risk_glossary.md

 -   Stochastic models: This model uses random variables/ processes to model time evolution.
 For example: Black–Scholes model for option pricing.
 -   Scenario-based model: This model define possible future paths or economic regiimes.
 For example, stress testing.
 -   Bayuesian models: This model combines prior beliefs with observed data.
 For example: Portfolio updating, risk estimation.

+## Latent Variables and Observables
+Latent variables in finance refer to hidden forces—such as investor sentiment, creditworthiness, or real earnings quality—that influence market behavior but cannot be directly measured or retrieved from any financial terminal.
+Unlike observable quantities like stock prices, volumes, or P/E ratios, latent variables are not directly recorded.
+Instead, they must be inferred from patterns in observable data, which makes them essential yet elusive components in financial modeling.

+-   Observable variable: You see it directly, i,e,. stock price, trading volume, P/E ratio.
+-   Latent variable: Sits in the background, driving what you see, but you cannot measure it with a single gauge.

+These variables are typically abstract, multidimensional, and expressed only indirectly through their impact on observable metrics.
+For instance, a rise in market fear may cause VIX to spike, bond yields to fall, and equity prices to decline.
+None of these alone fully captures fear, but together they imply its presence.
+The problem is worsened by noise—macroeconomic surprises, news shocks, and irregular market reactions—making latent signals hard to isolate or measure cleanly.

+To extract latent variables, finance relies on statistical inference tools.
+Principal Component Analysis (PCA) can uncover dominant hidden drivers behind correlated movements.
+Factor models help decompose asset returns into exposure to unobserved risks.
+Kalman filters track time-varying latent states under noisy conditions.
+These techniques don’t let us see the latent variables directly—but they allow us to reconstruct and quantify them, enabling more robust understanding of markets and better decision-making under uncertainty.

 ## Reference